-Sustainability was among the very first threads woven into Jetwing's tapestry nearly 50 years ago, and as our family of hotels grows ever larger, the need for a central strategy, putting into paper what was for long practiced, was felt.
+Sustainability was among the very first threads woven into Jetwing's tapestry at its inception, and as our family of hotels grows ever larger, the need for a central strategy, putting on paper what was for long practiced, was felt.
 Thus, the Jetwing Sustainability Strategy was born, containing the inherently interwoven discipline of sustainability in six key focus areas - energy and carbon, water and waste, biodiversity, community and culture, family, and sourcing and production - for ease of comprehension.